mjbondra/consolator/README.md

 ## Caveat

-This is a proof of concept -- that a single library, with a single API, can create styled console output on both the server (Node.js) and in the browser (Chrome & Firebug).
+This is a proof of concept -- that a library, with a single API, can create styled console output on both the server (Node.js) and in the browser (Chrome & Firebug).

-Significant and/or breaking changes will be marked as a major release (0.x.x, 1.x.x, 2.x.x, etc).

-All releases before 1.x.x should be considered unstable, and unfit for production.
-Subsequent to that release, even-numbered minor releases will denote stable releases (1.0.x, 1.2.x, etc), while odd-numbered minor releases will be unstable (1.1.x, 1.3.x, etc).

 ## Installation